Swasti38/WRO-test-repo/README.md

 ### 2.2 Team Identity & Story

 #### Why "VectorX"?
-In physics, a **vector** is all about two things: direction and speed.
-That summed up what we needed our car to do—figure out where to steer and how fast to drive at any given millisecond.
+In physics, a **vector** is two things - direction and speed.
+That is basically what our car needs to do - figure out where to steer and how fast to drive at any given millisecond.

 The **X** stands for the unknowns.
 During the competition, we won't know the pillar layouts, drive direction, or track placement ahead of time.
-So, **VectorX** is basically our promise to build a car that can handle whatever unpredictable track setup WRO throws at us.
+So, **VectorX** is basically a car that can handle any situation, no matter how hard it is.
 #### The Logo
 <div align="center">